 5.2.2 GLK MAC data service specification(11ak)

 When GLK is in use, the MAC service primitives make use of the MSDU format parameter.
-In an MAUNITDATA.request primitive(MDR2), this parameter indicates whether the supplied MSDU is in EPD or LPD format.
+In an MAUNITDATA.request primitive(MDR2), this parameter indicates whether the supplied MSDUuses LLC or L/T encoding.
 If the format is inappropriate for the transmission that carries this MSDU as described in 5.1.4 (MSDU format), the STA converts the format before transmission.
 In an MA-UNITDATA.indication primitive(MDR2), this parameter indicates the format of the received MSDU, which is determined as described in 5.1.4 (MSDU format).
 The MAC service user uses this information to parse the MSDU correctly.

+[Contributor’s note: Does this mechanism allow conveying the MSDU format parameter on a per-frame basis?
+Per the definition of “MAC service tuple,” the parameters “are all passed as parameters across the MAC service access point (SAP) and are all… delivered across the distribution system…”]

 Change the last paragraph of subclause 5.2.2 as follows: